LuciyVI/verbose-fortnight/QWEN.md

 - Fallback mechanisms for missing data

 ### Security
-- HMAC SHA-256 signing for API requests
-- Secure handling of API credentials
+- API credentials loaded from environment variables, not hardcoded
+- All API requests are properly signed using HMAC SHA-256
+- Credentials are not logged or exposed in error messages
-- Timestamp and recvWindow validation
+- Timestamp and recvWindow validation for API requests

 ## Important Notes

-1. **API Credentials**: The API key and secret are hardcoded in the source code.
-This is appropriate for a demo environment but not for production.
+1. **API Credentials**: The application loads API keys from environment variables rather than hardcoding them.
-2. **Demo Environment**: The code uses Bybit's demo trading environment by default.
+2. **Demo Environment**: The code is configured to use Bybit's demo trading environment by default.
 3. **Risk Management**: The bot implements various risk management features including stop-loss, take-profit, and trailing stops.
-4. **Testing**: There is a test file available for testing some of the key functions.
+4. **Testing**: There are comprehensive tests available for testing the key functions across all packages.
 5. **Concurrency**: The application uses goroutines extensively for handling WebSocket data, indicators, and trading decisions.
+6. **Configuration**: Use environment variables for sensitive configuration (BYBIT_API_KEY, BYBIT_API_SECRET).